 Medical University of South Carolina (MUSC)

-Dr. Bryant is a Fellow in the American Academy of Nursing, a 2014-2017 Robert Wood Johnson Executive Nurse Fellow, and for her leadership efforts as a community-focused health advocate, honored as a 2012 recipient of the prestigious Robert Wood Johnson Foundation Community Health Leaders Award.
-She is a former member of the Avon Foundation for Women—Access to Care Advisory Committee, and she was named an American Cancer Society Scholar in Nursing Practice.
-She also serves as a member of the Quality Improvement Committee for the largest and oldest Medicaid managed care organization in South Carolina, on The Alliance for a Healthier SC, Health Equity Team, and member of the steering committee to strengthen police/citizens relations in Charleston, SC.
-Dr. Bryant has been acknowledged as a “Woman of Achievement” with awards in community service from local organizations for her leadership, compassion, and professionalism.
+For her leadership efforts as a community-focused health advocate, Dr. Bryant was honored as a 2012 recipient of the prestigious Robert Wood Johnson Foundation Community Health Leaders Award.
+She is past President of the Tri-County Black Nurses Association, a local affiliate of the National Black Nurses Association.
+She is a member of the Avon Foundation for Women—Access to Care Advisory Committee, the National Patient Navigation Leadership Consortium, the American Cancer Society’s Southeastern Region African American Volunteer Leadership Advisory Group, and she was named an American Cancer Society Scholar in Nursing Practice in 2011.
+She also serves as a member of the Quality Improvement Committee for the largest and oldest Medicaid managed care organization in South Carolina.
+Dr. Bryant has been acknowledged as a “Woman of Achievement” with awards in community service from fraternal, civic, and social organizations in her community for her leadership, compassion, and professionalism.
 She continues to be recognized for her extraordinary contributions; and in 2012, she was featured in Ebony’s online magazine.